 "I think it sets a very bad precedent,” Turpin said.
 “The people who buy these license plates, myself included, think that $15 per plate goes to grants to actually help veterans not to fund staffing or projects for a state office."

-Turpin and other veterans are also concerned about a provision in House Bill 1264 that would allow veterans who were discharged from the military for bad conduct to receive benefits.
+Turpin and other veterans are also concerned about a provision in House Bill 1264 that would allow veterans who received other than honorable discharges to receive benefits.

 "For those of us who got honorable discharges, it minimizes the importance of an honorable discharge," Turpin said.